 10 Historical Japanese Persons You Should Know – Japan is a country known for innovation.
 Everything from robotics, fashion and food that have come out of Japan has been celebrated internationally.
 It is undeniable that some of the most influential people of our time have emerged from Japan.
 This includes many who are considered trailblazers within their field.

 With a history as rich and as long as Japan’s, there are many people that could not be included on this list due to length constraints.
 We’ll look at some historical significant people that are well-known, as we as some lesser-known individuals who have also left their mark on society.
-So without further ado, let’s dive in.
+In addition, as a student, you may also get a help with history homework if you write a paper on a topic related to historical Japanese persons.

 Oda Nobunaga is easily one of the most famous people in Japanese history.
 He is a person that universally known and everyone whom learns about in history books and classes.
 Nobunaga was a daimyo (Japanese feudal lord) who attempted to unify the country in the 16th century.